 Other Places to Put the Eggs: A strong social media presence, PPC (pay per click) ads, email list, blog/newsletter subscribers, referrals from other sites, etc.

 The Safety Net: If your whole site or just your main keywords disappear from the first few pages of search results, you can still get a decent amount of indirect search traffic if you have been building up a strong social media presence.
 A well-liked and followed Facebook or LinkedIn page will often outrank several websites for a given keyword.
 Good videos still rank pretty high in search results, so you could put a top-notch video on YouTube with a link to your site in the description or at least on your channel’s sidebar so people can find you in the event of a search engine blackout of your main website.
 Your website is useful for things you can’t do on Facebook or other social media (which isn’t that much anymore), and should continue to be the hub of your online activity.
-But consider making your strongest social property a bigger part of your internet marketing strategy.
+But consider making your best social property a bigger part of your internet marketing strategy.
 That way you will be developing a trusted online presence, which is another thing that Google and Bing are looking for.
 So that’s “good SEO“, too.

 For some sites, organic search may not be the only source of traffic, but it is the only one worth pursuing.
 Still, diversification within the marketing plan could prevent a severe loss from an algorithm update – even if SEO is your main form of marketing.